manashgoswami/nvidia-bert/README.md

 # BERT For PyTorch

-This repository provides a script and recipe to train the BERT model for PyTorch to achieve state-of-the-art accuracy, and is tested and maintained by NVIDIA.
+This repository provides a script and recipe to train the BERT model for PyTorch to achieve state-of-the-art accuracy, and is tested and maintained by NVIDIA. *This example contains modifications by Microsoft to use the onnxruntime as the training backend to PyTorch.
+Performance numbers are from original NVIDIA repository and do NOT reflect use of onnxruntime.*

 ## Table Of Contents